Grass goby: Range

-Feeding
+Diet

 Until age two, grass gobies feed only on crustaceans, after which they start to eat fish.
 In Tuzly Lagoons, they first feed on gammarids Gammarus lacustris (94%), and Idotea balthica (6%) followed by fish like the big-scale sand smelt (30%) and gobies (36%).
 Shrimp Palaemon adspersus also play an important role.

 Parasites

-About 27 parasite species are known from the grass goby near the Crimean coasts.
+On the Crimean coasts, the grass goby hosts about 27 parasite species.
 The acanthocephalans Acanthocephaloides propinquus are most numerous.
 In the northwestern Black Sea, this fish has 13 parasite species.
-Except for the aforementioned A. propinquus, another acanthocephalan, Telosentis exiguus, is very numerous.
-Both are Mediterranean immigrants as is their host, the grass goby.
-Also, the Ponto-Caspian cestodes Proteocephalus gobiorum and monogeneans Gyrodactylus proterorhini were very numerous.
+Except for A. propinquus, the acanthocephalan Telosentis exiguus is very numerous.
+Both are Mediterranean immigrants as is the grass goby itself.
+The Ponto-Caspian cestodes Proteocephalus gobiorum and monogeneans Gyrodactylus proterorhini are also numerous.
 In the Budaki Lagoon, the grass goby is a host of larvae of epizootic nematode Streptocara crassicauda.

 Importance

-The grass goby is a dietary item for some commercial fishes, such as the toad goby.
+The grass goby is eaten by some commercial fishes, such as the toad goby.
 In the Sea of Azov, it is used for food by the harbour porpoise.

 The grass goby is a commercial fish in the Black Sea and the Sea of Azov, the Molochnyi Estuary, Tuzly Lagoons, and in the Sivash.

+In Venetian cuisine, it is known as pesce gò or ghiozzo, and is the basis for the dish risotto di gò (rixoto de gò in Venetian) or risotto di Burano.